CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 - [Crypt::Primes](https://metacpan.org/dist/Crypt-Primes)
 - [Crypt::Random](https://metacpan.org/dist/Crypt-Random)
 - [Module::Signature](https://metacpan.org/dist/Module-Signature)

-Adopting modules is not always the only option and CPANSec also reviewed modules for unsecure algorithms in order to make recommendations or push some modules to deprecation.
+Adopting modules is not always the only option and CPANSec also reviewed modules for insecure algorithms in order to make recommendations or push some modules to deprecation.

 ## Reviewing CPAN for supply chain attacks
 Through the year, CPANSec tried to come with analysis of the CPAN ecosystem to know exactly how much vulnerable it would be to some common supply chain attacks:

 - [Study CPAN Dependency Confusion](https://security.metacpan.org/docs/cpan-dependency-confusion.html)